-Below is a video tour of my classroom.
-Personally, I believe the classroom is a sanctuary for intellectualism, discussion, teamwork, bravery, personal expression, and above all, hard work.
+Below is a 3D tour of my classroom.
+I believe the classroom is a sanctuary for intellectualism, discussion, teamwork, bravery, personal expression, and above all, hard work.
 My goal is to create an environment where all students can pursue these goals.

 Specifically, I strive to create a successful learning environment that can be considered a 5D Classroom, which can be achieved by meeting four major education goals:

 (Design Thinking) The classroom is optimised for design thinking.